-1. Volume vs. Capacity Analysis
+1. Volume Versus Capacity Analysis

-A firm should have a grasp of its FDE requirements for producing a loan.
+Any mortgage company should have a grasp of its FDE requirements for producing a loan.
 Then, they should be measuring that capacity against actual production.

-This is done not only to determine the appropriate headcount in the long run but also for a short-term basis.
+This is done not only to determine the appropriate headcount in the long run, but also for a short-term basis.

-As mentioned earlier, in the time that it would take a lender to lay off part of their workforce, they could instead use price to adjust volumes to bring the firm back to an off optimal capacity.
+As mentioned earlier, in the time that it would take a lender to lay off part of their workforce, they could instead use price to adjust volumes to bring the company back to an off optimal capacity.